Atom Tickets, the social movie ticket platform, just exploded on Facebook

 Why do we need another movie ticket website?

-Fandango, the dominant company in the space right now, is owned by NBCUniversal while Atom Tickets is being funded by Lionsgate, Disney and 20th Century Fox Film.
-As forces push toward the "Walled Garden" paradigm, you can bet the latter don't want to leave their ticket sales to the tender mercies of their rival studio.
+Fandango, the dominant company in the space right now, is owned by NBCUniversal and Warner Bros, while Atom Tickets is being funded by Lionsgate, Disney and 20th Century Fox Film.
+As forces push toward the "Walled Garden" paradigm, you can bet the latter don't want to leave their ticket sales to the tender mercies of their rival studios.